digital-asset/docs.daml.com/README.md

 For a non-current minor, rename the corresponding folder, update the versions, and update the `/dropdown_versions` file.

-For example, if you re releasing Daml Enterprise 2.7.6 while the current minor is `2.8`, you need to:
+For example, if you are releasing Daml Enterprise 2.7.6 while the current minor is `2.8`, you need to:

 1. Rename the `docs/2.7.5` folder to `docs/2.7.6` (i.e. `git mv docs/2.7.5